mcneel/developer.rhino3d.com/content/en/guides/grasshopper/csharp-essentials/2-csharp-basics/index.md

 ### 2.9.4: Value vs Reference Types

-It is worth stressing the two data classifications: **value-types** and **reference-types**.
+It is worth stressing the two data classifications: **value-types** & **reference-types**.
 We touched on that topic when introducing methods and how parameters are passed **by value** or **by reference**.
 There are also differences in how the two are stored and managed in memory.
 Here is a summary comparison between the two classifications:

 <table class="rounded">
   <tr>